raphaelbadawi/filliere-tt/README.md

 ## Update

 Updating packages is as simple as modifying the package.json files with the target versions and running `npm install` locally to update the package-lock.json files.
-It's more complicated to rehydrate this Docker-side since you have to remove the container (just the container, not the volume).
-Then add the --build flag at the end of the next docker compose command to rebuild the image.
+It's more complicated to rehydrate this Docker-side since you have to remove the containers and the images (not the volumes) and then rebuild the images (see ./.github/workflows/deploy.yml).

 ### Update without downtime